-The school cafeteria will expose children to a variety of food options across the nutritional spectrum.
+For children ages 6-11, the school cafeteria will expose children to a variety of food options across the nutritional spectrum.
 They will see the kid with the perfectly packed hummus and carrot sticks each day right alongside the one eating cold pizza and potato chips with a packaged snack cake for dessert.

 This is where the phrases “Families are different,” and “Everything in moderation” come in handy while you continue to steer your child toward healthy choices that will fuel their bodies for academics, play and sports.